 This not only gives Lori’s insurer the right to be paid back its $10,000 out of any judgment or settlement in Lori’s favor.
 It gives the insurer the right to “step into Lori’s shoes” and sue Willie or his insurer on Lori’s behalf.

 Injured in an accident?
 Call us for help…

 If you were injured in a car accident, or by a defective product or a dangerous condition on someone else’s premises, you may be entitled to significant damages from the other party or the party’s insurer.

-Call us at (855) LAWFIRM to schedule a free consultation with an experienced California car accident lawyer.
+Contact us to schedule a free consultation with an experienced California car accident lawyer.